kimwalisch/primecount/README.md

 If you have an x64 CPU and you have installed primecount using the package manager of your Linux distribution, then it is possible that the ```POPCNT``` instruction has been disabled in order to ensure that primecount works on very old CPUs.
-Unfortunately this decreases performance by up to 50%.
+Unfortunately this decreases performance by about 30%.
 On the other hand, if you compile primecount from source the ```POPCNT``` instruction will be enabled by default.
 The fastest primecount binary can be built using the Clang compiler and the ```-march=native``` option.